17+ Great 3D Printed Planters You Can Print Today

 Self Watering 4

-Self-watering planters come in a lot of shapes and sizes.
+Self-watering planters come in a lot of different sizes and shapes.
 This simple modular design is very well made and works like a dream without being too flashy for those of you who prefer minimalist décor.

 Self-Watering 3D Planter